CodeDeficient/AudioSphere/README.md

     # pnpm install
     ```
 3.  **Set up environment variables (if any):**
-    If there are required environment variables (e.g., for Firebase configuration if not handled by `firebase.json`), create a `.env.local` file in the root directory and add them there.
-Refer to `.env.example` if one exists (we might need to create this).
+    If your deployment or specific features require environment variables, create a `.env.local` file in the root directory and add them there.
+Refer to `.env.example` if one exists for guidance on required variables.
-    _Currently, specific environment variables beyond standard Next.js ones are not explicitly defined as required for local dev in the existing setup._

 4.  **Run the development server:**
     ```bash